 Most kids, of any age, remember something they do better than something they’re told, so our Library Lessons need to focus on a single objective and have a meaningful activity so students can practice what they learn.
 We need to know every teacher’s curriculum—not the depth, but the breadth of all subject curricula through all grade levels—so we can determine when teachers are likely to bring classes to the library, what students are studying that brings them to the library, and what they need to know about the library to do what the teacher expects them to do.

-To keep track of lessons, I created a visual guide: my “Library Lesson Matrix.”
-I examined subject area curriculum guides for classroom assignments that would need library visits or materials, then entered the name and time span for each unit on my Matrix.
-Once completed I could anticipate how to progressively build Information Literacy skills for each grade level using short lessons throughout the school year.
+To keep track of lessons, I created a visual guide: my “Library Curriculum Matrix.”
+I examined subject area curriculum guides for classroom assignments that would need library visits or materials, then entered the name and time span for those units on my Matrix.
+Once complete I can plan short lessons to progressively build Information Literacy skills for each grade level throughout the school year.
 My matrix changes as standards and course curricula change, and I can maintain a broad view of Info-Lit visits to (and collection needs for) my middle school library.
 It’s also pretty impressive to teachers when I pull it up for scheduling their library visit—they really see what a School Librarian’s job is all about!

-I learned pretty quickly, that if I wanted the principal and teachers to regard me as a teaching professional, I needed to have a formal lesson plan for the lessons I taught.
-Other lesson planners I used had flaws when planning Library Lessons, so I combined the best of them into my own Library Lesson Planner.
-I can easily integrate subject content from the teacher’s lesson plan and keep the purpose of the library visit clearly in mind throughout the planning process.
+I learned pretty quickly that if I want the principal and teachers to regard me as a teaching professional, I need to have a formal lesson plan for my Library Lessons.
+I combined the best parts of other lesson planners into my own Library Lesson Planner.
+By starting with subject area content standards, I can integrate library standards and keep the purpose of the library visit clearly in mind throughout the planning process.